splunk/public-o11y-docs/private-preview/splunk-plugin-for-grafana/grafana-create-queries.rst

 #.
 In the Grafana main menu, select :guilabel:`Connections` and then :guilabel:`Data sources`.
 #.
 Select your Splunk Observability Cloud data source.
 #.
 Select :guilabel:`Explore data`.
 #.
-Select :guilabel:`SignalFlow`, :guilabel:`Suggest API`, or :guilabel:`Pending Alerts`` to create a query.
+Select :guilabel:`SignalFlow`, :guilabel:`Suggest API`, or :guilabel:`Pending Alerts` to create a query.
 #.
 Configure the query fields.
     - For more information on SignalFlow query syntax, see :new-page:`Analyze data using SignalFlow <https://dev.splunk.com/observability/docs/signalflow/>` and :new-page:`Intermediate to advanced SignalFlow <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/docs/flow.md>`.
-    - For more information on the SignalFlow query fields (Max Delay and Resolution), see :new-page:`Input lag management <https://dev.splunk.com/observability/docs/signalflow/#Input-lag-management>` and :new-page:`Resolution of computations <https://dev.splunk.com/observability/docs/signalflow/#Resolution-of-computations>`.
+    - For more information on the SignalFlow query fields (:guilabel:`Max Delay` and :guilabel:`Resolution`), see :new-page:`Input lag management <https://dev.splunk.com/observability/docs/signalflow/#Input-lag-management>` and :new-page:`Resolution of computations <https://dev.splunk.com/observability/docs/signalflow/#Resolution-of-computations>`.
 The Splunk plugin measures resolution in milliseconds.
 #.
 Select :guilabel:`Run query`.
 The query editor selects a panel on your dashboard to run the query on, based on the required data input.
 #.
 To view the query output on your dashboard:
     #.
 In the Grafana main menu, select :guilabel:`Dashboards`.